cj-mills/christianjmills/posts/pytorch-train-image-classifier-timm-hf-tutorial/onnx-export/index.md

 ## Introduction

-Welcome back to this series on fine-tuning image classifiers with PyTorch and the timm library!
+Welcome back to this series on fine-tuning image classifiers with PyTorch and the timm library.
 [Previously](../), we demonstrated how to fine-tune a ResNet18-D model from the timm library in PyTorch by creating a hand gesture classifier.
 This tutorial builds on that by showing how to export the model to [ONNX](https://onnx.ai/) and perform inference using [ONNX Runtime](https://onnxruntime.ai/docs/).

 ONNX (Open Neural Network Exchange) is an open format to represent machine learning models and make them portable across various platforms.
 ONNX Runtime is a cross-platform inference accelerator that provides interfaces to hardware-specific libraries.
 By exporting our model to ONNX, we can deploy it to multiple devices and leverage hardware acceleration for faster inference.